cis237/cis237-assignment-4-key/README.md

 * Variables: material (string), color (string), baseCost (decimal), totalCost (decimal)
 * Constructors: 2 parameter constructor (string, string)
 * Property: TotalCost to return the cost of the droid (Required by the interface)
-* Methods:
+* Public Methods:
 	* ToString: return a formatted string containing the variables
-	* CalculateBaseCost: Determines the baseCost based on material and type.
-	* CalculateTotalCost: assigns baseCost to totalCost (Required by the interface)
+	* CalculateTotalCost: Required by the interface
+* Protected Methods:
+	* Your Choice - But think about what might be able to be protected to save you work in derived classes.

 There should be two derived classes from the abstract class Droid with appropriate variables, methods and properties.